vinay2K25/Glyph/README.md

 # Glyph

-A terminal-based text-editor written in C using the ncurses library.
+A terminal-based text-editor written in C using the ncurses, focused on re-building real editor internals from scratch.

 ## Current Development Status